ironsheep/RPi-Reporter-MQTT2HA-Daemon/README.md

 ### Update to latest

-Use one of the following based upon how you are set up.
+Like most active developers, we periodically upgrade our script.
+Use one of the following list of update steps based upon how you are set up.

 #### Systemd commands to perform update

-Like most active developers, we periodically upgrade our script.
-You can update to the latest we've published by following these steps:
+If you are setup in the systemd form, you can update to the latest we've published by following these steps:

    ```shell
    # go to local repo